-Most of the money spent on consumer research is wasted because someone asked the wrong questions of the wrong people for the wrong reasons.
+Most of the money spent on consumer research is wasted.

-Research vendors report that clients exert constant pressure on them to deliver research that is cheaper and faster.
-To maintain profitability, vendors take shortcuts and cut corners.
-As a result, more research than ever is poorly done and produces information that provides little value or is just plain wrong.
-Acting on inferior information usually has expensive consequences.
+Clients pressure vendors to deliver research that is cheaper and faster.
+Vendors take shortcuts and cut corners.
+As a result, more research than ever is poorly done and produces information that provides little value or is just plain wrongheaded.

-In nine out of ten organizations, the people who oversee research don’t know as much as they should to properly be responsible for the quality of the studies vendors conduct for you.
+In most organizations, the people who oversee research don’t know as much as they should to properly be responsible for the quality of the studies vendors conduct for you.

 These gatekeepers are most often people who have only a few hours of superficial training, and lack the vital in-depth knowledge and experience of behavioral scientists.
 They are particularly susceptible to the siren songs and soothing reassurances of outside contractors’ relationship-management experts.

 Gatekeepers tell you what they want you to hear rather than the facts you need to know.